fmaguire/markdown-pprint/README.md

 ./mardownpprint -s <filename.md>
 ```

-Unit tests can be run by invoking the following in the test directory:
+Unit tests can be run by invoking the following in the main directory:

 ```
-./test.py
+.test/test.py
 ```